AchiengJoy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 10-mirror_permissions sets the mode of the file hello the same as olleh File 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files are not changed
-File 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory
+File 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory File 13-change_group changes the group owner to school for the file hello